 Following the recent changes to fee assessment regulation, Channel Islands and Isle of Man students will no longer be charged a separate tuition fee.
 From the 2021/22 academic year they will be charged the same fees as Home students.

 Fees are subject to an annual review.
 For programmes that last longer than one year, please budget for up to a five per cent increase in fees each year.
 Find out more about tuition fees.

-UK/EU students may be eligible to apply for EPSRC funding for PhD study.
-To be considered for EPSRC funding, applications should be submitted before 6 January 2021.
+UK, EU, and Overseas students may be eligible to apply for EPSRC funding for PhD study.
+To be considered for EPSRC funding, applications should be submitted before 6 January 2022

 Further information on funding for prospective UK, EU and international postgraduate students.